PayString/rfcs/src/spec/payid-easy-checkout.md

-    'amount': The amount that should be sent by the sender to the receiver 'receiverPayID': The PayID URI of the receiver 'currency': The ISO-4217 currency code that the sender should send 'network': The network that the sender should send payment over (TODO: define network enum or use rfc) 'nextURL': A URL that the sender's wallet can use after completing the payment
+    'amount': The amount that should be sent by the sender to the receiver 'receiverPayID': The PayID URI of the receiver 'assetCode': The ISO-4217 currency code that the sender should send 'paymentNetwork': The payment network, as defined in [PAYID-PROTOCOL][], that the sender should send payment over.
+    'nextURL': A URL that the sender's wallet can use after completing the payment

 When substituting values into a URI 'path' or 'query' part as defined by